aviv1ron1/readly/readme.md

 ```

 Constructor receives:
-* filename - path to file
+* filename - path to a file or a stream
 * encoding - optional, default is utf8.
 * eol - optional, default is OS newline character.
 This can set the character to split the file by.
-The constrcutor throws an error if filename is not a file or does not exist
+The constrcutor throws an error if filename is a string but the file does not exist
 ```javascript
 var reader = new Readly("filename.txt")
 ```